 Dziga Vertov Does Cartoons: Soviet Toys (1924)

 One of the most important and individualistic Soviet directors to emerge from the communist era, Dziga Vertov was known for his cinematic approach to blend a passion for reality with a very radical understanding of the cinematic means.
-His constructivist documentary Man with a Movie camera (1929) is the 8th best film ever made, according to the 2012 Sight & Sound poll.
+His constructivist documentary Man with a Movie Camera (1929) is the 8th best film ever made, according to the 2012 Sight & Sound poll.

 In this earlier cartoon, Soviet Toys (1924), Vertov toys with the idea of a Soviet Christmas, free from all capitalist oppression.
-The film depicts the avaricious bourgeois and a transitional period in the Soviet state; under the New Economic Policy, a limited form of enterpreneurship was allowed.
+The film depicts the avaricious bourgeois and a transitional period in the Soviet state; under the New Economic Policy, a limited form of entrepreneurship was allowed.

-Here the side effects of this liberalist policy need to be overcome by a strong cooperative proletarian effort.
+Here, the side effects of this liberalist policy need to be overcome by a strong cooperative proletarian effort.

 Also like McCay, Vertov manages to infuse his propaganda with two self-referential sequences (called "advertisements").